-3.6.1 Volume relationship diagram
+3.5.1 Volume relationship diagram

 The above diagram describes the relationship of RAID components.
 One VG (Volume Group) consists of a set of UDVs (User Data Volume) and owns one RAID level attribute.
 Each VG can be divided into several UDVs.
-The UDVs from one VG share the same RAID level, but may have different volume capacity.
+The UDVs from one VG share the same RAID level, but may have the different volume capacity.

 Each UDV will be associated with one specific CV (Cache Volume) to execute the data transaction.
-Each CV could have different cache memory size from user's modification/setting.
-LUN is the logical volume/unit, which the users could access through SCSI commands.
+Each CV could have the different cache memory size from user's modification/setting.
+LUN is the logical volume/unit, which the users could access by using the SCSI commands.

-3.6.2 Physical disk
+3.5.2 Physical disk